 Sunday Pichai CEO of Alphabet has stated that working three days a week in the office and two days remotely gives employees a good balance between time at home and time with their colleagues.
 Pichai sees this work/home split as permanent.

 Google say they are redesigning office spaces to make them more collaborative and fun.

 Pichai has said that three days in the office is important for collaboration and community, but two days remotely gave employees time off from the commute.

-Google has delayed its full office return until January 2022, and Pichai said that beyond then, the company would tell each local office to make their own decisions about returning to work.
+Google started its full office return in January 2022, and Pichai said that beyond then, the company would tell each local office to make their own decisions about returning to work.
 It’s clear Google see the office as key in their vision of the future of office work.